-- i.
-Deploy recycling bins to collect used paper products such as waste paper, posters, letters and envelopes; - ii.
-Place waste paper recycling bin next to printer to facilitate using printed paper; - iii.
-Save paper by double-sided printing; - iv.
-Write on both sides of papers; - v. office staff reminded to bring their own cups and avoid using paper cups; - vi.
-Reuse stationeries such as file folder and envelope; - vii.
-Other than formal documents, paperless working environment is promoted in the Group; and - viii.
-Use recycled paper whenever possible.
+- Deploy recycling bins to collect used paper products such as waste paper, posters, letters and envelopes; - Place waste paper recycling bin next to printer to facilitate using printed paper; - Save paper by double-sided printing; iii. - Write on both sides of papers; - office staff reminded to bring their own cups and avoid using paper cups; - Reuse stationeries such as file folder and envelope; vi. - Other than formal documents, paperless working environment is promoted in the Group; and vii. - Use recycled paper whenever possible.